MUQADAS-03/time-series-analysis-pandas/README.md

 | `denver_pop.csv` | Denver population data by year, used for per-capita crime rate context |
 | `employee.csv` | Supplementary dataset used to illustrate general date/time operations |

-> **Note: dataset files are not included in this repository.** They are used locally to run the notebook but are not uploaded here (due to file size / local availability).
-To re-run this notebook end-to-end, place your own copies of `crime.h5`, `denver_pop.csv`, and `employee.csv` in a local `data/` folder, and update the file paths in the notebook (see below).

 > The original notebook references local file paths (e.g. `C:\Users\...\crime.h5`).
 Before running, update these paths to point to wherever you've placed the source files locally — ideally a `data/` folder alongside the notebook.

 ## Repository Structure